bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 .. _userguide_extensions_prebuilt:

-Pre-built extensions
+Pre-Built Extensions
 --------------------

-So far we covered simple, typically inline extensions.
-Those are great for adhoc additions to bokeh, but serious development like this gets pretty tedious very quickly.
-For example, writing extension's TypeScript or JavaScript files in an IDE doesn't allow to take full advantage of such IDE's capabilities, due to implicit nature of certain configuration files like ``package.json`` or ``tsconfig.json``.
-This can be fixed by using another approach to bokeh extensions, which are pre-built extensions.
+So far, we covered simple, typically inline extensions.
+Those are great for ad hoc additions to Bokeh, but serious development like this gets pretty tedious very quickly.
+For example, writing an extension's TypeScript or JavaScript files in an IDE doesn't allow us to take full advantage of such IDE's capabilities, due to the implicit nature of certain configuration files like ``package.json`` or ``tsconfig.json``.
+This can be fixed by using another approach to Bokeh extensions, which are pre-built extensions.

-To create a pre-built extension one can use ``bokeh init`` command, which creates all the necessary files, including ``bokeh.ext.json``, ``package.json`` and ``tsconfig.json``, and possibly other.
-Additionally using ``bokeh init --interactive`` allows to create and customize an extension step-by-step.
+To create a pre-built extension, one can use the ``bokeh init`` command, which creates all the necessary files, including ``bokeh.ext.json``, ``package.json`` and ``tsconfig.json``, and possibly others.
+Additionally, using ``bokeh init --interactive`` allows us to create and customize an extension step by step.
-Later such extension can be build with ``bokeh build`` command.
-This runs ``npm install`` if necessary, compiles TypeScript files, transpiles JavaScript files, resolves modules and links them together in distributable bundles.
+Later, such an extension can be built with ``bokeh build`` command.
+This runs ``npm install`` if necessary, compiles TypeScript files, transpiles JavaScript files, resolves modules, and links them together in distributable bundles.
 Compilation products are cached for improved performance.
-If this causes issues, one can rebuild an extension from scratch by using ``bokeh build --rebuild`` command.
+If this causes issues, one can rebuild an extension from scratch by using the ``bokeh build --rebuild`` command.